reFraw/CATIA2/README.md

 ### Notes
 1) The inspiration for the writing of this project comes from the TAMI tool (https://github.com/Djack1010/tami) used during my internship and thesis work.

-2) The SAMPLE model in 'models_saved' folder was trained on the AD000 dataset.